 The Board of Directors holds a minimum of four meetings per year including a strategy meeting and a budget meeting in November and March, respectively.
 The meetings of the Board of Directors usually last for a whole day.
 The CEO of Automation Components attends these meetings as required.
 The CFO regularly assists the Chairman in the presentation and discussion of the financial results.
-In the reporting period, the Board of Directors held four full-day meetings.
+In the reporting period, the Board of Directors held four full-day meetings and one full-day strategy meeting.